why shop manta sleep

 Also, at the very least, use an adjustable bed base.
 It’ll let you customize the height of different parts of your bed, according to the right angles.
 Using an ordinary bed and propping yourself up with pillows may not get you in the proper position for zero g.

-Your bedroom needs to be at the right temperature for optimal sleep.
-And that’s 60 to 67 degrees Fahrenheit.
+Your bedroom must be at the right temperature for optimal sleep at 60 to 67 degrees Fahrenheit.

-Another essential factor is how dark your bedroom is.
-And it should be as dark as possible.
-Light tells your body that it's time to be alert.
-Darkness does the opposite.
-It also triggers the release of melatonin, the sleep hormone.
+Another essential factor is how dark your bedroom is — and it should be as dark as possible.
+Light tells your body it's time to be alert, while darkness does the opposite.
+Darkness also triggers the release of melatonin, the sleep hormone.

 Unless it’s the kind that helps you fall asleep, too much noise can prevent you from drifting off (and staying there).
 Sleeping in silence means fewer distractions.

-Invest in blackout curtains to keep things dark.
-Or even better, a high-quality sleep mask.
-And consider a white noise machine or a pair of comfy earplugs to block out or mask external noise.
+Invest in blackout curtains to keep things dark, or even better, a high-quality sleep mask.
+Consider a white noise machine or a pair of comfy earplugs to block out or mask external noise.

 FAQs on the Zero Gravity Sleep Position